About

 Mission Statement

-The SIGMA Laboratory is a key analytical component of the closely affiliated School of Earth, Energy & Environmental Sciences laboratories.
+The SIGMA Laboratory is a key analytical component of the Stanford Doerr School of Sustainability group of Shared Analytical Facilities. laboratories.
 Collectively the laboratories uniquely enable the study of Earth’s dynamic history, its resources and environmental changes.
 The array of next generation equipment in The SIGMA Laboratory includes a triple-quad ICP-MS (Agilent 8900) with a laser ablation intake system (AS RESOlution laser system), a multi-collector ICP-MS (Neptune Plus), and a specially designed Picotrace metal-free low particulate clean laboratory.

 The primary mission of The SIGMA Laboratory is to produce high quality isotopic and trace element data.
 The laboratory also provides training for the next generation of scientists through detailed instruction of students and postdocs.
 The laboratory is open to collaboration with all members of the Stanford community.